berriosmt/farmacia/README.md

-# Farmacia San Blas Ecommerce
+# Farmacia San Blas Ecommerce.

 Responsive Ecommerce website
 An online store for a pharmacy developed with HTML, CSS, MySQL and PHP.
 There is two types of users: the administrator and the customer.